 The log book has to provide evidence that the applicant has taken care of the number of patients and performed the number of required techniques described in Section 4 of the ACC Core Curriculum.

 The log book must list all the cases for each treatment or procedure, except for ECG interpretation.
-Different skills must be written in a separate page.
+Different skills must be written on a separate page.
 Use the number of pages necessary to list all cases for each type of patient and skill.
-The log book must be signed by the ICCU’s director.
+The logbook must be signed by the ICCU’s director.